bsmg/beat-saber-community-wiki/modding/extras.md

 Here is some extra content and information that will help you on your way to creating a plugin.
 Inspecting the source code, accessing private settings, and using external libraries are all things Beat Saber plugins do, so why leave you off with *just* the basics?

-Here are programs and libraries that allow you to go more advanced with your plugins an dwill help you greatly if you decide to explore new territory in Beat Saber modding.
-Remember, the [Beat Saber Modding group](https://discord.gg/beatsabermods) is always here for your programming help!
+Here are programs and libraries that allow you to go more advanced with your plugins and will help you greatly if you decide to explore new territory in Beat Saber modding.
+Remember, the [Beat Saber Modding Group](https://discord.gg/beatsabermods) is always here for your programming help!

 >This is heavily unfinished!
 If you wish to cover a library, or an aspect of modding, please DM me on Discord `Caeden117#0117` and let me know what to add.